Drawing Near to God

 And our modern, consumer oriented world and the churches that have been influenced by the world also give little attention to this spiritual discipline.
 However, if we want to restore New Testament Christianity and The New Testament churches, prayer and fasting must be included in our Christian experience.
 I'm afraid that one of the reasons why we have such small churches and many of us are weak spiritually is because we have neglected the powerful spiritual tool of prayer and fasting.

 I'm going to finish this lesson next week when we'll discuss what fasting is for; some of the benefits of fasting; and how to approach this discipline in our day.
-In the meantime I want you to consider participating in our 1 st Prayer and Fasting Weekend by doing the following:
+In the meantime I want you to consider participating in our first Prayer and Fasting Weekend by doing the following:

 - Review and familiarize yourself with the fasting do's and don'ts info sheet.